onionringbearer/deel-test/questions.md

 # 5. What is a fragment and why do we need it?
 Give an example where it might break my app.

 A fragment is a React empty wrapper for components.
-Since React components must return one single element, a fragment can be to group several elements together to be returned by a single component.
+Since React components must return one single element, a fragment can be used to group several elements together to be returned by a single component.
 Fragments can cause styling issues when used loosely.
 Returning serveral group components when the host container has a given `display` set, may break the layout of the application.

 # 6. Give 3 examples of the HOC pattern.